Enguard Logo

 Who Should Use HIPAA-Compliant Email?

-HIPAA-compliant email is not optional, it’s a legal requirement for all covered entities and their business associates.
-Any individual, organization, or agency that qualifies as a covered entity under HIPAA must ensure compliance when handling protected health information (PHI).
+HIPAA compliant email is not optional.
+It is a legal requirement for all covered entities and their business associates.
+Any individual, organization, or agency that qualifies as a covered entity under HIPAA must ensure compliance when handling protected health information.

-If a covered entity uses a third-party email provider (a business associate), HIPAA requires a signed Business Associate Agreement (BAA).
-This agreement must clearly outline the services provided and ensure the business associate follows HIPAA rules to protect the privacy and security of PHI.
+If a covered entity uses a third-party email provider, HIPAA requires a signed Business Associate Agreement.
+This agreement must clearly outline the services provided and confirm that the provider follows HIPAA rules to protect the privacy and security of PHI.

 • Physicians and clinics